 After you put thought into your campaigns, both branded and targeted search you can start thinking about product listing ads.
 Google Shopping ads let the consumer preview products that you are selling by viewing the price and an image of the product directly in search results or the Google Shopping tab.
 These ads are also known as comparative shopping ads as they allows the consumer to compare the same item side by side to determine which is better for them.

-With the use of the PPC campaign, you should be seeing results such as an increase in impressions, brand exposure, etc. Which also include but are not limited to: website traffic, flexibility in branding, and quick results.
+With the use of the PPC campaign, you should be seeing results such as an increase in impressions, brand exposure, website traffic, flexibility in branding, and, most importantly, quick results.
 Once you find out what works and what doesn’t for your target audience, you can tailor your ads more efficiently and effectively by doing so.
+For more help in measuring the success of your PPC campaigns, check out our guide to PPC metrics.
 No matter if this is your first $100 or $1000 on Google Ads, by having a keen understanding of your goals and target audience you can make the most of your advertising campaign.